martinpaljak/martinpaljak/README.md

 When it comes to [Estonian eID](https://www.id.ee), most of what I worked on has been continued by others: [@OpenSC](https://github.com/OpenSC) (open source PKCS#11 and native platform crypto drivers for smart cards), [@web-eid](https://github.com/web-eid) (modern WebExtensions based authentication and signing for desktop browsers) and [@open-eid](https://github.com/open-eid) (ages ago I pushed Estonia to publish (most of) it's eID client software as open source)

-Feel free to 💬 [book a call](https://calendly.com/martinpaljak/hello) if you have any questions or ongoing projects in these domains!
+Feel free to 💬 [book a call](https://calendly.com/martinpaljak/hello) if you have any questions or ongoing projects in these domains or to 🙏 [sponsor my open source work](https://github.com/sponsors/martinpaljak)!

 # News
 - April 2023: [GlobalPlatformPro](https://github.com/martinpaljak/GlobalPlatformPro) received [a small recognition from Google Open Source](https://www.linkedin.com/feed/update/urn:li:activity:7059085254472458255/) via a [Peer Bonus](https://opensource.google/documentation/reference/growing/peer-bonus) :) (thx kt)